Anutin Charnvirakul: Bhumjaithai withdrawal from the cabinet

 Amid rumours of a cabinet reshuffle in the Paetongtarn cabinet, Anutin reaffirmed that the Bhumjaithai Party would withdraw from the coalition if he were removed from the position of Minister of Interior.
 On 18 June 2025, the party announced that it would leave the government, effective 19 June.
 The party, which holds 69 seats in the House of Representatives, cited a leaked phone call between Prime Minister Paetongtarn Shinawatra and Hun Sen, president of the Senate of Cambodia, as the primary reason for its withdrawal.

-Following the party's exit from the coalition, Paradorn Prissanananthakul, Second Deputy Speaker of the House of Representatives, along with eight Bhumjaithai ministers, resigned from their government positions.
+Following the party's exit from the coalition, Paradorn Prissananantakul, Second Deputy Speaker of the House of Representatives, along with eight Bhumjaithai ministers, resigned from their government positions.

-Premiership (2025–present)
+Prime Minister of Thailand (2025–present)

 Appointment

-In the lead-up to the Constitutional Court's ruling on August 29 regarding whether to dismiss Paetongtarn as Prime Minister over ethics violations, Anutin denied having any intention of seeking the premiership.
+In the lead-up to the Constitutional Court's ruling on 29 August regarding whether to dismiss Paetongtarn as Prime Minister over ethics violations, Anutin denied having any intention of seeking the premiership.
 A day before the decision, he met with Prawit Wongsuwon, leader of the Palang Pracharath Party, to discuss the national situation.
 The court ultimately voted 6–3 to remove Paetongtarn from office.

 Because only candidates officially nominated in the 2023 general election were eligible for selection, there were five potential contenders, including Anutin and Prayut.

 Anutin and Chaikasem Nitisiri of the Pheu Thai Party were nominated and sought support from the People's Party, which held roughly one-third of the seats.
-On September 3, Anutin signed an agreement with the People's Party endorsing his nomination and outlining plans to form a minority coalition government.
+On 3 September, Anutin signed an agreement with the People's Party endorsing his nomination and outlining plans to form a minority coalition government.
 The deal required him to dissolve parliament within four months.

 In response, Acting Prime Minister Phumtham attempted to dissolve parliament with royal approval from King Vajiralongkorn, though legal scholars debated whether an acting premier had such authority.
-The request was denied, and parliament proceeded to vote on September 5.
+The request was denied, and parliament proceeded to vote on 5 September.
 Anutin was elected Prime Minister with 311 votes out of 492, abstaining from voting himself.
-He announced the composition of his cabinet on September 6, and was formally sworn in the following day after receiving royal endorsement from King Vajiralongkorn.
+He announced the composition of his cabinet on 6 September, and was formally sworn in the following day after receiving royal endorsement from King Vajiralongkorn.

+On 12 December 2025, Anutin dissolved parliament ahead of a no-confidence vote filed by the People's Party, triggering a snap election held on 8 February 2026.
+The election resulted in the Anutin's Bhumjaithai Party winning the most in the House of Representatives with 194 seats, with double-digit increases in the party's share of the constituency and party-list vote.